codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 - The History, Herodotus
 - The Brothers Karamzov, Fyodor Dostoevsky
-- Heart of Darkness, Joseph Conrad
 - Out of the Silent Planet, C.S.
 Lewis
 - Perelandra, C.S.
 Lewis
-- The Power and the Glory, Graham Greene
-- Twenty Thousand Leagues Under the Sea, Jules Verne
-- Farenheit 451, Ray Bradbury